Develop strategic leadership ability to operate at senior level

-Suitable if you have 3+ years full-time work experience.
+Suitable if you have 3+ years of relevant full-time work experience.
 Suitable for international and domestic students.
-You can choose a full-time or online delivery mode.
+You can choose an on-campus (full-time) or online (part-time) delivery mode.

 Careers and further study

-No matter which industry you are in, the Massey Executive Master of Business Administration can help you progress into senior leadership and senior management roles faster.
+No matter which industry you are in, the Massey EMBA can help you progress into senior leadership and management roles faster.

-This puts our EMBA graduates ahead of those without a master’s.
+This puts our EMBA graduates ahead of those without a master’s degree.

-The Career Accelerator specially offered to MBA and EMBA students will also give you the edge for making your next career move.
+Our Career Accelerator programme that is specially offered to MBA and EMBA students will give you an edge for taking the next step up in your career.

-After you have graduated from the EMBA, we provide you access to the MBA alumni forum for your professional networking and other life-long learning offerings which will assist you in keeping your currency as a manager and leader.
+After you graduate from the EMBA, we provide you access to our MBA alumni network for your professional networking and opportunities to pursue other life-long learning offerings which will assist you in keeping your currency as a manager and leader.

 All students must meet university entrance requirements to be admitted to the University.